-Daith Piercing Infection – Causes, Treatments and Prevention
+Daith Piercing Infection – Causes, Prevention & 5 Ear Care Tips

 Daith piercing is very common these days.
 While it may look cool when you sport a cartilage piercing, you are still creating a wound in your ear, and you are at risk of developing an infection if you fail to care for the wound properly.
 That said, infected cartilage piercing is not fun at all.